Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 ## API

 MODELS:
-- Companies
+- Companies -> employers inputted by Codaisseur Graduates in Huntr
-- Jobs
+- Jobs -> jobs with inputted by Codiasseur Graduates in Huntr
-- Members
+- Members -> Codaisseur Graduates
-- Events
+- Events -> Actions done by Codaisseur Graduates
-- Entries
+- Entries -> (not implemented in routes yet) timeline of Jobs in relation to Members

-ROUTES:
+ENDPOINTS:
 \<base url\> is either http://localhost:4000 for local development or https://sleepy-tor-95168.herokuapp.com for the deployed backend.
 </br>
 Fetches all the companies/jobs/members/events from the Huntr API and stores them in the database: